Annmarie Sairrino: Career

 Also in 2020, Sairrino developed and produced Akatsuki Entertainment's second project, the supernatural horror film Room 203.
 Adapted from the novel of the same name written by Nanami Kamon and published by Kobunsha, Room 203 was directed by Ben Jagger, written by John Poliquin, Nick Richey, and Jagger, and starred Francesca Xuereb, Viktoria Vinyarska, and Eric Wiegand.
 The film was fully-financed and produced by Akatsuki Entertainment and was filmed in Shreveport, Louisiana in the fall of 2020, with post-production completed in 2021.
 In June 2021, Voltage Pictures acquired worldwide sales rights for Room 203 ahead of presenting its sales slate at the Cannes Film Festival virtual film market, with Voltage citing the robust market for J-horror-derived projects among international buyers.
 The film was subsequently acquired for domestic theatrical and video on demand distribution by Vertical Entertainment, and was released theatrically on April 15, 2022; a release on Hulu followed in July of that year.
 Internationally, the film received theatrical and home-video releases in Europe, the Middle East, and select territories in Latin America and Asia, with several top 10 weekend openings.

-In September 2020, Sairrino established AMMO Entertainment, a new production company which has assumed responsibility for completion of the distribution arrangements for Root Letter and Room 203, as well as the production of Akatsuki Entertainment's development slate.
-AMMO Entertainment's corporate mission broadens the mandate of Akatsuki Entertainment, expanding to include the production of film and television productions based on true stories and original concepts, in addition to a continuing focus on Japanese content adaptations.
+In September 2020, Sairrino established AMMO Entertainment, a new production company which assumed responsibility for completion of the distribution arrangements for Root Letter and Room 203, as well as the production of Akatsuki Entertainment's development slate.
+AMMO Entertainment's corporate mission broadened the mandate of Akatsuki Entertainment to include the production of film and television productions based on true stories and original concepts, in addition to continuing a strong focus on Japanese content adaptations.

 In October 2022, Sairrino announced the formation of the new specialty label AMMO Select, as well as the imprint's initial project, Amy & Monte: A Legacy of Love and Creativity, a feature-length documentary following the careers and romance of astrologer-artist couple Amy Zerner and Monte Farber.
-Sairrino's work on the film was subsequently profiled with featured articles in Dan's Papers and OMTimes.
+Sairrino's work on the film was subsequently profiled with featured articles in Dan's Papers and OMTimes, and the film was awarded the Audience Choice Award for Best Documentary at the 2025 New Hope Film Festival.